Help Us Stay Paywall-Free

 Forum

-A minimally acceptable ethical life involves using a substantial part of one’s spare resources to make the world a better place.
+A minimally acceptable ethical life requires using a substantial part of one’s spare resources to make the world a better place.

 Peter Singer